 What does CDM do with the updated data in the clinical database?
 We review the data to check for its clinical consistency.
 We try to find issues and ask the sites if they missed any critical data not entered as per the protocol.
 So who will tell the CDM on what data to review?
 It is the protocol.
 It’s the mother document that tells you all the answers to your questions.
 Once you are so confident about your protocol, reviewing data will be like a piece of cake.

 If you see the above CDM process chart, the middlebox explains all the activities that happen in CDM conduct.
 I will explain the study conducted in detail in a separate article.
 The series of articles that I write on CDM will help you to crack an interview on Clinical data management Jobs.

 Clinical Data Management (CDM): Study Close-out

-Once the study enters the Last patient last visit, the study close-out process will take place.
+Once the study enters the Last patient’s last visit, the study close-out process will take place.
 This is the time when the data manager has to make sure all the data is entered as per the clinical study protocol.
-The data manager has to ensure all the data that is entered is clean and solve the requirement of the clinical trial protocol.
+The data manager has to ensure all the data that is entered is clean and solves the requirement of the clinical trial protocol.
 All the data that is received from third parties are reconciled and clean.
-Once the data manager gets the approval that the sufficient data is collected and also all the stakeholders agree on the terms, the clinical data manager can go ahead with the study close-out.
+Once the data manager gets the approval that sufficient data is collected and also all the stakeholders agree on the terms, the clinical data manager can go ahead with the study close-out.